Which meal delivery box is best – Marley Spoon or HelloFresh?

 Allergies: I am gluten intolerant and it wasn’t as easy to pick from their options.

 Size: Our meal portions from HelloFresh were an average meal size, sometimes we had leftovers.

 Packaging: So much packaging!
 Everything in little plastic bags, in brown bags, in a box and the cooler part was this fabric thing but apparently biodegradable.
 It kept the food fresh, but there was too much packaging and more papers in HelloFresh than other boxes, however, the paperwork included discounts for elsewhere.

-I liked my HelloFresh box, the meals were simple and most of the produce was fresh.
-I would use HelloFresh again, though I’d recommend using the $50 discount, trying it, pausing your boxes as soon as you sign up to see if you like it then using your own discount code to refer friends if you want.
+I used to like my HelloFresh box, the meals were simple and most of the produce was fresh.
+I would not recommend HelloFresh anymore.
+Although, you could use the $50 discount, try it, pause your boxes as soon as you sign up to see if you like it then using your own discount code to refer friends if you want.

 More variety and ease of working out allergies would make HelloFresh better.
 The classic box I chose is not the only option, I tried to keep the meal boxes similar in price and size to compare evenly though.

 Allergies: They were the easiest to select allergy-friendly meals with, lots of options and all delicious.